marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-intro.md

 * Creating and starting a JavaFX project
 * Using Scene Builder to design the user interface
-* Structuring an application with the Model View Controller (MVC) pattern
+* Structuring an application with the Model-View-Controller (MVC) pattern
 * Using `ObservableLists` for automatically updating the user interface
 * Using `TableView` and reacting to selection changes in the table
 * Create a custom popup dialog to edit persons